Tips and tricks Best practice guides, FAQ & more

-Using data-driven automation in a flow like the insurance policies example also eliminates any human errors related to reading and entering data points.
-Tasks that are very repetitive, like testing the same process for six hours, are prone to human error.
+Using data-driven automation in a flow also eliminates any human errors caused by reading and entering data points.
+Tasks that are very repetitive, such as testing the same process for six hours, are prone to human error.
 Copy and pasting values from a spreadsheet and then checking the validity of the results is a tedious process, and after a while the human brain begins skipping steps.

-With the Desktop UI-capabilities of the LEAPWORK Automation Platform, you can build dependable test flows for any desktop application emulating real user interaction with 100% accuracy.
+Rather than relying on open-sourced automation testing tools for desktop application automation, codeless solutions can speed up the process.
+With the Desktop UI capabilities of Leapwork's automation platform, you can build dependable test flows for any desktop application emulating real user interaction with 100% accuracy.
 Just click in and between applications like a user would to capture the elements needed for your test case.

 You can learn more about Leapwork's no-code automation platform, and how it helps you automate desktop applications at speed and easily in our desktop automation webinar.
 Sign up below.